publiccodenet/publiccode.net/product-requirements-document.md

 ### Higher priority users

-As an employee of a public organization interested in membership I want to apply on behalf of my organization
+As an employee of a public organization interested in membership / I want to apply on behalf of my organization /
 So that we can be members

-As an employee of a public organization curious about membership I want to explain the benefits of public code and membership to my colleagues So that I can persuade them that our organization should join
+As an employee of a public organization curious about membership / I want to explain the benefits of public code and membership to my colleagues / So that I can persuade them that our organization should join

-As an employee of or vendor to a public organization
-I want to replicate a vetted public codebase
+As an employee of or vendor to a public organization / I want to replicate a vetted public codebase /
 So that the organization can get a better outcome

-As someone who works on a public codebase
+As someone who works on a public codebase /
-I want to find resources and community to support my codebase So that my codebases can grow
+I want to find resources and community to support my codebase / So that my codebases can grow

-As someone with the resources to change the world
+As someone with the resources to change the world /
-I want to change government technology by supporting public code So that we make progress as a society
+I want to change government technology by supporting public code / So that we make progress as a society

-As someone with the resources to change the world
+As someone with the resources to change the world /
-I want to be able to understand the impact of my donation So that I know what’s changed as a result
+I want to be able to understand the impact of my donation / So that I know what’s changed as a result

-As a journalist
+As a journalist /
-I want have great source material about public code
-So that I can produce an engaging and impactful story
+I want have great source material about public code / So that I can produce an engaging and impactful story

 ### Mid-priority

-As an employee of a public organization
+As an employee of a public organization /
-I want to understand what the Foundation for Public Code does So that I can decide if it’s relevant to my organization
+I want to understand what the Foundation for Public Code does / So that I can decide if it’s relevant to my organization

-As an employee of a related non-governmental organization (like a think tank or academic research center) I want to [see]
+As an employee of a related non-governmental organization / I want to see high quality, meaningful work /
+So that I can rely on the Foundation for Public Code in my own work /

 ### Lower priority

-As a fan of open source or public code
+As a fan of open source or public code /
-I want to know what the Foundation is up to
+I want to know what the Foundation is up to /
 So I can get involved or spread the good news to other people

-As a fan of open source or public code
+As a fan of open source or public code /
-I want to understand how I can contribute to the Foundation So that the Foundation’s mission succeeds
+I want to understand how I can contribute to the Foundation / So that the Foundation’s mission succeeds

-As a brilliant person who needs to work
+As a brilliant person who needs to work /
-I want to understand what the Foundation does
+I want to understand what the Foundation does /
 So that I can decide if this is a good fit for my career ambitions

-As a brilliant person who needs to work
+As a brilliant person who needs to work /
-I want to apply for a job with the Foundation
+I want to apply for a job with the Foundation /
 So that I can do important work with awesome people

-As a member of the general public
+As a member of the general public /
-I want to understand what the Foundation for Public Code does So that I can feel more optimistic about technology and the future
+I want to understand what the Foundation for Public Code does / So that I can feel more optimistic about technology and the future

 ## Goals